JG204/StarView/README.md

 # StarView

-StarView - software that enables you to view mainly stars, but also deep sky objects in a very simplified manner.
+StarView - software that enables You to view mainly stars, but also deep sky objects in a very simplified manner.

 ## How to run